jontad/KandidatArbete-STUNS/RoligEffekt/README.md

 5.

    Then open the Expo go (or Expo) application to start the frontend.
-   How this is accomplished differs depending on the OS.
+   How this is accomplished differs depending on the mobile OS.

    Android: Open the expo go app and scan the QR-code that appears after step 4
    iOS: Follow [this](https://stackoverflow.com/questions/43730608/how-do-i-run-an-app-on-a-real-ios-device-using-expo) guide on stackoverflow